 Named Types

-Class, interface, and enum types are named types that are introduced through class declarations (section 8.1), interface declarations (section 7.1), and enum declarations (9.1).
+Classes, interfaces, enums, and type aliases are named types that are introduced through class declarations (section 8.1), interface declarations (section 7.1), enum declarations (9.1), and type alias declarations (section 3.9).
 Class and interface types may have type parameters and are then called generic types.
 Conversely, named types without type parameters are called non-generic types.

 Interface declarations only introduce named types, whereas class declarations introduce named types and constructor functions that create instances of implementations of those named types.
 The named types introduced by class and interface declarations have only minor differences (classes can't declare optional members and interfaces can't declare private or protected members) and are in most contexts interchangeable.
 In particular, class declarations with only public members introduce named types that function exactly like those created by interface declarations.